putaodoudou/RobotFramework---Debugger/README.md

     X Create a Flask Server
     X Add a start-test-suite endpoint
-    X Create a python listener that will send json to the server api
+    X Create a python listener/server
+    X Disable cors
-    - Initiate a robot framework test based on the test-name parameter X Disable cors
+    - Initiate a robot framework test based on the test-name parameter

 ### Debugger TODO

     X Create a React App
-    X Create a test suite name textbox and a start test button X Send a request to the Server when start test button is pressed
+    X Create a test suite name textbox and a start test button
+    - Start a RF test/listener when the start test button is pressed